Marfa, Texas: Marfa lights

-Apart from Donald Judd and modern art, Marfa may be most famous for the Marfa lights, visible on clear nights between Marfa and the Paisano Pass when one is facing southwest (toward the Chinati Mountains).
+Marfa is the location of the Marfa lights, visible on clear nights between Marfa and the Paisano Pass when one is facing southwest (toward the Chinati Mountains).
 According to the Handbook of Texas Online, "at times they appear colored as they twinkle in the distance.
 They move about, split apart, melt together, disappear, and reappear.
 Presidio County residents have watched the lights for over a hundred years."
 The first historical record of them dates to 1883.
 Presidio County has built a viewing station 9 miles east of town on US 67 near the site of the old air base.
 Each year, enthusiasts gather for the annual Marfa Lights Festival.
-The lights have been featured and mentioned in various media, including the television show Unsolved Mysteries and an episode of King of the Hill ("Of Mice and Little Green Men") and in an episode of the Disney Channel Original Series So Weird.
-A book by David Morrell, 2009's The Shimmer, was inspired by the lights.
-The Rolling Stones mention the "lights of Marfa" in the song "No Spare Parts" from the 2011 re-release of their 1978 album Some Girls.

 In popular culture

 Various movie productions have filmed in and around parts of Marfa.
 The 1950 film High Lonesome and the 1956 Warner Bros. film Giant were filmed in Marfa.